openstack/neutron/doc/source/admin/config-services-agent.rst

 The ``admin_state_up`` field of the agent in the Neutron database is set to ``False``, but the agent is still capable of binding ports.
-This is true for openvswitch-agent, linuxbridge-agent, and sriov-agent.
+This is true for openvswitch-agent and sriov-agent.

 .. note::